plasgroup/jvm-in-memory/doc/ProjectDocument.md

-## 2.  **Java framework**
+### I.3  **Java framework**

 + Proxy type and its generator (incompleted)
-  + A proxy class of class A is created by extends the class A, and override all class A's method that dispatch the method execution to a DPU
+  + A proxy class of class A is created by extending the class A, and overriding all class A's methods that dispatch the method execution to a DPU

 + Distributed Collections